felipefialho/coding-style/README.md

 // This is a bad example
 ```

-The comments using `//-` not is generated on code.
+The comments using `//-` not is compiled on final code.

 <a name="jade-base"></a>
 ### 3.3.
 Jade Base Code

-The following code is a HTML base for faster start the projects.
+The following code is a Jade for faster start the projects.

 ```javascript
 doctype html